GodelBose/NSFW_Detection/README.md

 ```bash
 python crawl_subr.py sports
 ```
 The script should create two directories "nsfw" and "normal".
-Once they contain enough data put them into a different directory called "train" and then repeat the crawling process with different subreddits to gather testing/validation data.
+Once they contain enough data put them into the directory called "train" and then repeat the crawling process with different subreddits to gather testing/validation data which is then to be put into the "test" directory.
 The model is then trained by running the "train_detector" script and providing it with a directory name where accuracy on the testing/validation data is logged and a model is saved for each epoch the training is running.
 So for instance run it by typing the following line in the console.
 ```bash